 - Net investment in capital assets consists of the historical cost capital assets less accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets plus deferred outflows of resources less deferred inflows of resources.
-The net investment in capital assets for the year ending June 30, 2019 was \$31,153. - Restricted net assets consists of net assets with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments less related liabilities and deferred inflows of resources.
-The restricted net position for the year ending June 30, 2019 was \$37,032. - Unrestricted all other net position is reported in this category.
+The net investment in capital assets for the year ending June 30, 2019 was \$215,566. - Restricted net assets consists of net assets with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments less related liabilities and deferred inflows of resources.
+The restricted net position for the year ending June 30, 2019 was \$13,211. - Unrestricted all other net position is reported in this category, including amounts due from other charter schools.